foldesistudio/szechenyi-2020-logo/readme.md

 ## Frequently Asked Questions ##

+### How to use it for other logos? ###
+This plugin displays only the Széchenyi 2020 logo.
+However, you can contact us on [Földesi Videó Stódió](https://foldesistudio.hu/kapcsolat/) official website to request a custom version of this plugin for other logos.

 ### Can I control floating logo to display only on selected pages / posts / categories? ###
 No, you cannot.
 After activating, the floating logo is displayed on all parts of your website.